(previously known as Panagra exsectaria)

 (Photo: courtesy of Donald Hobern, Aranda, Australian Capital Territory)

 The adult moths of this species are greyish brown.
-The wings each have two dark marginal lines, and some black dots.
-The head is rusty-red.
+The forewings each have some variable dark markings, including two dark broken wavy transverse lines.
+The hindwings also each have one or two dark wavy transverse lines, but they fade away as they approach the costas.
+The head colour varies from yellow to grey.
 The wingspan is about 1.5 cms.
-In their natural resting pose, the moths hold their wings flat, with the forewings covering the hindwings.
+In their natural resting pose, the moths hold their wings flat, with the forewings covering the hindwings, like a Concorde aircraft.
 The males and the females in this genus both have thread-like antennae.

 The species has been found in